ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 });
 ```

 The result will be similar to the visualization on the gif below.
-When the browser renders the app for the first time it hasn’t downloaded any JavaScript yet, which we visualize by using gray color for the UI.
-You can see that in the meantime the user clicks multiple times on the “Add to cart” button.
+When the browser renders the app for the first time it hasn't downloaded any JavaScript yet, which we visualize by using gray color for the UI.
+You can see that in the meantime the user clicks multiple times on the "Add to cart" button.
 In the background, event dispatch records all these events.
 When the JavaScript responsible for handling the click events loads, event dispatch replays the events which reflects in the number of items in the shopping cart:

 ![A gif showing the event replay functionality.
 The user clicks on the “Add to cart” 4 times, which triggers hydration.
 Once Angular hydrates the user interface the 4 event the framework replays the events which adds 4 items to the cart.](https://cdn-images-1.medium.com/max/1024/0*HiE5nOfpvdZitlT1)Demo of event relay

 Over the past six months, we verified that this approach works really well with Angular.
-Today, we’re graduating event replay to stable and enabling it by default for all new applications that use server-side rendering!
+Today, we're graduating event replay to stable and enabling it by default for all new applications that use server-side rendering!

 #### Route-level render mode